jessetane/wsapi/readme.md

 ## `wsapi(opts)`
 where `opts` _must_ contain:
 * anything needed by [ws](https://github.com/einaros/ws/blob/master/lib/WebSocketServer.js#L20) (generally an http `server` object or a `port`)
-* an `api` object to be passed to dnode - can also be a function accepting a "muxer" hash (for making named streams available to clients) as its only argument and returning the object for dnode
+* an `api` object to be passed to dnode - can also be a function accepting a "muxer" hash (for making named streams available to clients) as its only argument and returning an object for dnode

 ## client constructor
 ## `var api = wsapi([opts])`